pi-hole/docs/docs/ftldns/blockingmode.md

 ### Advantage

-- Shows a blocking page from which blocked domains can be whitelisted
 - Serves IPv4-only replies and hence mitigates issues with rotating IPv6 prefixes

 ### Disadvantages

-- Requires a web server to run on your Pi-hole
 - May cause time-outs for HTTPS content even with properly configured firewall rules

 ## Pi-hole's full IP blocking

-!!! warning
-    The block page can only be displayed for unencrypted `http` connections.
-Since the majority of web pages today are accessed over encrypted `https` connections, no block page will be displayed.
-This option may be removed in the future.

 `/etc/pihole/pihole-FTL.conf` setting: